krzysztofzablocki/Sourcery/README.md

 <details>
 <summary>Binary form</summary>
-The easiest way to download the tool right now is to just grab a newest `.zip` distribution from [releases tab](https://github.com/krzysztofzablocki/Insanity/releases).
+The easiest way to download the tool right now is to just grab a newest `.zip` distribution from [releases tab](https://github.com/krzysztofzablocki/Sourcery/releases).
 </details>

 <details>
 <summary>Via CocoaPods</summary>
-If you're using CocoaPods, you can simply add pod 'Insanity' to your Podfile.
+If you're using CocoaPods, you can simply add pod 'Sourcery' to your Podfile.

-This will download the Insanity binaries and dependencies in `Pods/`.
+This will download the Sourcery binaries and dependencies in `Pods/`.
-You just need to add `$PODS_ROOT/Insanity/bin/insanity {source} {templates} {output}` in your Script Build Phases.
+You just need to add `$PODS_ROOT/Sourcery/bin/sourcery {source} {templates} {output}` in your Script Build Phases.
 </details>

 <details>
 <summary>From Source</summary>
-You can clone it from the repo and just run `Insanity.xcworkspace`.
+You can clone it from the repo and just run `Sourcery.xcworkspace`.
 </details>

 ## Usage
-Insanity is a command line tool `insanity`:
+Sourcery is a command line tool `sourcery`:
 ```
-$ ./insanity <source> <templates> <output>
+$ ./sourcery <source> <templates> <output>
 ```
 Arguments: